zulip/zulip/docs/prod-maintain-secure-upgrade.md

 the purposes of this documentation, we assume the current working directory is `/home/zulip/deployments/current`.

-Below, we should several useful examples, but there are more than 100 in total.
+Below, we show several useful examples, but there are more than 100 in total.
 We recommend skimming the usage docs (or if there are none, the code) of a management command before using it, since they are generally less polished and more designed for expert use than the rest